Mumbaqat

-Tall Munbāqa or Mumbaqat, the site of the Late Bronze Age city of Ekalte, is a 5,000-year-old town complex in northern Syria now lying in ruins.
+Tall Munbāqa or Mumbaqat or Tell Munbaqa, proposed as the site of the Late Bronze Age city of Ekalte, is a 5,000-year-old town complex in Raqqa Governorate of northern Syria.

-Site

 The ruins are located on a steep slope on the east bank of the upper course of the Euphrates.
-In the 3rd and 2nd millennium BC the city was an important city-state in the region.
 Due to the establishment of the Tabqa Dam at Al-Thawrah, 35 kilometers west of Raqqa, the city ruins are partially flooded today by Lake Assad.
-Situated high above the steep drop of the eastern shore, Tall Munbāqa is still preserved.
-The Bronze Age site of Tell Hadidi (Azu) lies 5 kilometers to the north.
-The city-god of Ekalte was Baʿlaka.
+Situated high above the steep drop of the eastern shore, the high mound of Tall Munbāqa is still preserved.
+Several other sites are in the vicinity including Emar about 100 kilometers to the south, Tell Hadidi about 5 kilometers to the north, and Habuba Kabira about 10 kilometers to the south.
+The city-god of Ekalte was Baʿlaka (Bakhlaka).
 There are known to have been four temples in the city, three on the high ground by the Euphrates and one at a city gate.